 blue_gold_84 Posted June 5, 2017 Report Posted June 5, 2017 1 hour ago, Mark H. said: I have had an insider's view of both Parliament and the Legislature - it's not an easy job.
 Compared to what...?

 17to85 Posted June 5, 2017 Report Posted June 5, 2017 3 hours ago, SpeedFlex27 said: A real job is also hard.
 Someone who's been cocooned by government privilege their entire working life has no idea what's it like for a lot of Canadians who struggle.
 It's all about political theory not actual reality.
 You know I have had the opportunity to meet some people who spent the better part of the last 10 years working as political staffers in Ottawa and I won't bad mouth the jobs anymore.
 Some very smart hard working people who just happen to enjoy the policy work.
-It is definitely a real job and in some ways can be more volatile than a real job if the government of the day decides to up and cut the funding for the department you are working in.
-Wideleft and sweep the leg 2
+It is definitely a real job and in some ways can be more volatile than a real job if the government of the day decides to up and cut the funding for the department you are working in. sweep the leg and Wideleft 2

 SpeedFlex27 Posted June 5, 2017 Report Posted June 5, 2017 22 minutes ago, 17to85 said: You know I have had the opportunity to meet some people who spent the better part of the last 10 years working as political staffers in Ottawa and I won't bad mouth the jobs anymore.
 Some very smart hard working people who just happen to enjoy the policy work.
 It is definitely a real job and in some ways can be more volatile than a real job if the government of the day decides to up and cut the funding for the department you are working in.
 I would still say that a career politician, one that went from post secondary right into a provincial or federal career is out of touch.
 Yes, the staffers work hard.
 I'm not talking about them as they generally are people that come from the private sector with a marketing or journalism background & it can be a real grind.
 They work long hours & it can be selfless.
 Especially when they have to put a positive spin on a negative situation or the long hours of an election campaign.
 It's the politicians like the Ashtons I'm referring to with all the entitlements & perks that come from being a politician.